stevekinney/stevekinney.net/src/routes/courses/figma/[slug]/aligning-objects.md

 ---
 title: Aligning Objects
-description: Let's explore some of the useful utilities that Figma provides to for aligning and spacing objects quickly and easily.
+description: "Let's explore some of the useful utilities that Figma provides to for aligning and spacing objects quickly and easily."
-modified: 2024-03-05T13:53:15-07:00
+modified: 2024-03-09T15:21:18-05:00
 date: 2024-03-05T13:04:49-07:00
 published: false
 ---

 Figma provides an array of tools designed to assist in aligning and distributing objects precisely.
 Upon selecting multiple objects, you'll encounter a toolset akin to what's illustrated below.

 ![](../../../../assets/figma-align-and-distribute-objects.png)